Wesley’s switch to private ambulances could cost EMS a million dollars

 WICHITA, Kan.
-(KSNW) – Wesley Medical Center announced it will enter a new contract with private company, American Medical Response (AMR) on March 1 for all inter-facility transfers.
+(KSNW) – Wesley Medical Center announced it will enter a new contract with a private company, American Medical Response (AMR), on March 1 for all inter-facility transfers.

 Sedgwick County Commission Chairman David Dennis is disappointed in the change.